-In November 2001, one of the defendants in the Stanwich Case, Jonathan Pardee, asserted claims for indemnity against CPS in a separate action, which is now pending in federal district court in Rhode Island.
-CPS has filed counterclaims in the Rhode Island federal court against Mr. Pardee.
-CPS is defending this matter and pursuing its counterclaims vigorously.
+In November 2001, one of the defendants in the Stanwich Case, Jonathan Pardee, asserted claims for indemnity against the Company in a separate action, which is now pending in federal district court in Rhode Island.
+The Company has filed counterclaims in the Rhode Island federal court against Mr. Pardee, and has filed a separate action against Mr. Pardee's Rhode Island attorneys, in the same court.
+The action of Mr. Pardee against CPS is stayed, awaiting resolution of an adversary action brought against Mr. Pardee in the bankruptcy court, which is hearing the bankruptcy of Stanwich.